trbaker/GIStandards/paper_geospatialKeywordsInStandards.md

-# Keyword searching in large, variously formatted document sets
+# Appendix I: Strategies in keyword searching in standards documents

 In reality, words do not carry equal significance – demonstrated by position of the word (e.g. word in an assessed standard vs in a supporting example).